-Every homeowner dreads black mold, but do you know what it is?
-Black mold (also known as Stachybotrys) likes to grow in wet areas and is often found in areas where condensation has collected or near untreated puddles inside.
-These spores come into your house through windows, other openings or brought in on shoes and coats.
-While most molds around your house are harmless, black mold can cause health problems after years of exposure.
+Every homeowner dreads black mold, but what is it?
+Black mold (also known as Stachybotrys) likes to grow in wet environments and is often found around condensation or near untreated puddles inside.
+Spores come into your house by doors, small entrances or tracked on shoes and clothing.
+Although most fungus around your house are nothing to worry about, this variety causes health problems if ignored.

-Black mold is a poisonous mold with spores.
-Symptoms include chronic sneezing, irritation to the eyes, mucus membranes of the nose and throat and rashes.
+The spores black mold produces are the main culprit behind black mold poisoning.
+The most common symptoms include chronic sneezing, irritation to the eyes, mucus membranes of the nose and throat and rashes.
 Additionally, chronic fatigue and persistent headaches can all be symptomatic of black mold exposure or black mold poisoning.
-Nausea, vomiting and bleeding in the lungs and nose occur in the most severe cases of long term exposure.
+Particularly severe occurances of long-term exposure to black mold can be more life threatening.
+Often compounded by an allergy to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.

-Black mold grows quickly, so you should never delay calling a professional to inspect for mold infestation.
-They can go unnoticed for weeks, and then appear essentially overnight.
+Black mold grows quickly, so you should never postpone calling a professional to inspect for mold infestation.
+They can go ignored for weeks, and then spring up essentially overnight.

-Once mold creates colonies in your living space, it immediately breeds and discharges toxins that make life difficult for occcupants:
+Once mold produces colonies in your property, it quickly breeds and releases toxins that make life difficult for occcupants:

-- Mold emits a pungent, musty odor that prevents rooms from smelling fresh.
+- Mold emanates a pungent, mildewed scent that stops rooms from smelling clean.

-- Mold wreaks havoc on allergy-sensitive people, as well as those with asthma, causing a physical reaction.
+- Mold wreaks havoc on allergy-sensitive people, as well as those with asthma, making symptoms flare up.

-- A black mold infestation can cause coughing, wheezing, chest tightness, and difficulty breathing.
+- Mold can cause coughing, wheezing, chest tightness, and difficulty breathing.

 - Mold toxins can activate long-lasting inflammation and constant cold-like symptoms.